Adamant Research Report.

 Finance during the Reformation

-As we found out, during the Reformation, a new cultural and economic class appeared, trying to protect itself in a dynamic, unstable and hostile environment.
-It was a network of independent, unique economic players ready to defend their views, cut off from traditional ways of doing things, but with powerful tools.
-Thanks sharp need to improve financial security a whole series of innovations and long-termtrends.
-In the following sections, we will discuss the characteristics of the financial sector of the Netherlands of the 16th-17th centuries and extrapolate some parallel trends that are likely to gain a foothold in the Bitcoin world.
+As we have seen, the Reformation saw the emergence of a new cultural and economic class that attempted to defend itself in a dynamic, unstable, and hostile environment.
+It wasa network of independent, unique economic players ready to defend their views, cut off from traditional ways of doing things, but have powerful tools.
+Thanks to the acuteneed to improve financial securitya number of innovations and long-termtrends.
+In the following sections, we will discuss the characteristics of the 16th-17th century Dutch financial sector and extrapolate some parallel trends that are likely to take hold in the Bitcoin world.

 Marinus van Reimerswale, The Tax Collector, 1542